-Beard styles for men: Become a ‘beard man’ this year with our top styles for every face shape
+Become a ‘beard man’ this year with these top short, medium and long beard styles

-Beards are still very much on-trend in 2021.
-If this is the year you want to become a ‘beard man’, let us help you choose from the best beard styles for men
+Beards are still very much on-trend in 2022.
+If this is the year you want to become a ‘beard man’, let us help you choose from the best short, medium and long beard styles

 The skin fade has long been a popular technique for men’s hair styles and it’s now making its way into beards, too.
 The faded beard gradually blends your beard up to your hairline to give you a perfectly manicured face that lets everyone know you’re slick and well-groomed.

 Most face shapes can pull this off but it’s particularly good for square or rounded faces as the shorter sides lessen the appearance of a wider face.

 While it looks amazing, it’s a high-maintenance beard style as you’ll need regular trips to the barber to keep it looking fresh but, if you want to be on-trend, it’s a great choice for a modern look.

 This beard style is all about precision.
 If you like clean lines and a sharp look, the Lined Up is the best of our pick of beard styles for men to suit you.
 Ask your barber to neatly etch the line of your beard along your cheek, jaw and back edge, then get a razor cut finish on your cheekbones for a crisp, straight line.